AnotherKamila/sdn-loadbalancer/test/README.md

 Note: Do not run `p4run` manually -- the tests will do it for you.

-Some tests run a lot of connections, and the switch won't be able to cope with them if it has debugging enabled.
-Therefore, it is recommended to re-compile the switch without debugging.

 -----------------------------------------------------------------------

 Some tests are a bit flaky.
 If things crash or fail, try re-running the same thing.
 Also, if things are stuck without any progress for more than ~30 seconds, it's probably gotten stuck and it should be restarted.